 The Friend Zone: What's New?

 If you think you're the only one who's ever been trapped in unrequited love with a friend, well, think again.
 The friend zone has been haunting people since time immemorial.
-Though it's true that many romantic relationships start from friendships, we can't change the fact that there are far too many instances where feelings are just not reciprocated.
+Though many romantic relationships indeed start from friendships, we can't change the fact that there are far too many instances where feelings are just not reciprocated.

-A lot of people think that the friend zone only applies for men, but no!
-There are women who experience the pain and torture of being "just a friend" to someone they love.
+A lot of people think that the friend zone only applies to men, but no!
+Some women experience the pain and torture of being "just a friend" to someone they love.

 It often starts with finding a good friend who likes spending time with you, talks to you about random things, and treats you extra special.
-This goes on for months, even years!
+This special treatment goes on for months, even years!

 Now don't worry, your dream love story does not have to end this way.
-You can still add a plot twist and make him fall for you, and we think we can help you get out of the friend zone into being his girl!
+You can still add a plot twist and make him fall for you.
+We can help you get out of the friend zone and into being his girl!

 It's a Trap: 6 Signs You're Falling Into the Friend Zone!

 If your friend has not yet called you his BFF or his little sister, then you're probably still confused if he's hitting on you or he's just super friendly with you.
 Self-diagnosis is quite tricky for this matter, mainly because everything a guy does for you will automatically feel like it's something else, especially when you have feelings for them.
 So before jumping to conclusions, try to assess yourself through the following signs and see if you have really been placed in his friend zone or not.

 1. He has a not-so-sweet pet name for you.

 Nothing screams "You're my bestie" more than a pet name that already has your label on it.
 If he calls you "buddy," "friend," "dude," or something similar, then you better go run for the hills because he's serious when he says you're his "buddy."